 This topic contains information on manufactured housing, including:

-The manufactured home and the land on which it is situated must be titled as real property.
+The manufactured home and the land on which it is situated must be legally classified as real property.

 Other factory-built housing —such as modular, prefabricated, panelized, or sectional housing—is not considered manufactured housing and mortgage loans secured by such housing are eligible under the guidelines stated in Subpart B2, Eligibility.